KrishBharadwaj5678/HandDrive/README.md

    ```

 10. 📩 **Create a Pull Request (PR)**
-     - Go to the original repo and open a PR from your forked branch.
+     - Go to the repo and open a PR from your forked branch.
 Include a clear title and description of what you changed.